mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/irobot-create3-robot.rst

 <https://iroboteducation.github.io/create3_docs/setup/compute-ntp/>`__.
 Use the IP address of the Ethernet interface connected to the robot.

-|ros| Middleware (RMW) Configuration & Fast DDS discovery server
+ROS 2 Middleware (RMW) Configuration & Fast DDS discovery server ................................................................
-................................................................

-To define what |ros| middleware implementation shall be used by the iRobot Create 3, follow the configuration guidelines on page `iRobot Create 3 Webserver - Application <https://iroboteducation.github.io/create3_docs/webserver/application/>`__.
+To define what ROS 2 middleware implementation shall be used by the iRobot Create 3, follow the configuration guidelines on page `iRobot Create 3 Webserver - Application <https://iroboteducation.github.io/create3_docs/webserver/application/>`__.
 Set the RMW_IMPLEMENTATION option to ``rmw_fastrtps_cpp``, as shown in